-Klasen N. & Clutterbuck D. in the book “Implementing Mentoring Programmes” (2002) have demonstrated that relationships are three times more likely to succeed if formal training of mentors and mentees has taken place.
+Klasen N. & Clutterbuck D. in the book “Implementing Mentoring Schemes” (2002) have demonstrated that relationships are three times more likely to succeed if formal training of mentors and mentees has taken place.
 In my own practice I find that setting the right foundation for the relationship beginning, pays enormous dividends and a well set up programme, which is voluntary and has a good clear rationale and robust preparation will generally be very successful.

 - The programme purpose

 - Objectives and process

 - Roles and responsibilities of mentor and mentee

 - Contracting, agreeing expectations and boundaries and a “no fault” separation clause